umm-csci-3412-fall-2022/c-programming-pre-lab-dolan-peter/README.md

 # C-programming-pre-lab <!-- omit in toc -->

 This is a pre-lab to get you started started on compiling and running C programs and using `valgrind` to identify memory leaks.
+The tools have been installed on the lab computers.
+Be aware that if you want to use your own machine you will have to go through quite a few extra steps to install the `gtest` test suite and the `valgrind` memory leak detection program (both described below)

 - [Background](#background)
   - [Compiling and running a C program](#compiling-and-running-a-c-program)